094459/github-stats/README.md

 # GitHub Traffic Monitor

 Minimal web application to monitor GitHub repository traffic data.
+You will need a valid GitHub key to use this tool.
+Your key is used to access the traffic data via the GitHub API.

+This project is simple, and designed to be a starter project for you to build from.
+You can extend this using your favorite AI coding tools like Kiro and Amazon Q Developer.
+The GitHub API is included in the [docs here](/docs/api.github.com.json), which you should provide as context to help it navigate the API when writing code.

 ## Setup